sonata-nfv/son-mano-framework/README.md

 ## Usage

 To run all components of the MANO framework you have to start their containers.
 Additionally, a container that runs RabbitMQ and a container that runs MongoDB has to be started.
+A docker network is facilitating the connections between the containers.

+1. `docker network create sonata`
-1. `docker run -d -p 5672:5672 --name broker rabbitmq:3`
+2. `docker run -d -p 5672:5672 --name broker --net=sonata rabbitmq:3`
-2. `docker run -d -p 27017:27017 --name mongo mongo`
+3. `docker run -d -p 27017:27017 --name mongo --net=sonata mongo`
-3. `docker run -it --rm --link broker:broker --link mongo:mongo --name pluginmanager registry.sonata-nfv.eu:5000/pluginmanager`
+4. `docker run -d --name pm --net=sonata -p 8001:8001 -e broker_host=amqp://guest:guest@broker:5672/%2F sonatanfv/pluginmanager`
-4. `docker run -it --rm --link broker:broker --name slm registry.sonata-nfv.eu:5000/servicelifecyclemanagement`
+5. `docker run -d --name slm --net=sonata -e url_nsr_repository=http://localhost:4002/records/nsr/ -e url_vnfr_repository=http://localhost:4002/records/vnfr/ -e url_monitoring_server=http://localhost:8000/api/v1/ -e broker_host=amqp://guest:guest@broker:5672/%2F sonatanfv/servicelifecyclemanagement`
-5. `sudo docker run -it --rm --link broker:broker -e broker_name:broker,broker -v '/var/run/docker.sock:/var/run/docker.sock' --name specificmanagerregistry registry.sonata-nfv.eu:5000/specificmanagerregistry`
+6. `docker run -d --name smr --net=sonata -e broker_name=broker,broker -e broker_host=amqp://guest:guest@broker:5672/%2F -v '/var/run/docker.sock:/var/run/docker.sock' sonatanfv/specificmanagerregistry`
+7. `docker run -d --name placeexec --net=sonata -e broker_host=amqp://guest:guest@broker:5672/%2F sonatanfv/placementexecutive`
+8. `docker run -d --name scaleexec --net=sonata -e broker_host=amqp://guest:guest@broker:5672/%2F sonatanfv/scalingexecutive`

+The parameter `broker_host` provides the url on which the message broker can be found.
+It is build as `amqp://<username>:<password>@<broker_name>:5672/%2F`.

+With the deployment of the SLM, it is possible to add some parameters to the command, to indicate the urls where the SLM can locate the VNFR, NSR and MONITORING repositories.
+These parameters are optional, and only useful if the MANO Framework is used inside the full setup of the SONATA service platform.

+Runtime information for these docker containers can be accessed through the standard docker commands:

+1. `docker logs <docker_name>`
+2. `docker attach <docker_name>`

 ### Unit tests
 #### Container-based unit tests